-The above mentioned Senior Health is no exception to this trend and contains a broad range of legumes, such as Chickpeas, as well as less common ingredients like Pumpkin and Cranberries.
+The above-mentioned Senior Health is no exception to this trend and contains a broad range of legumes, such as Chickpeas, as well as less common ingredients like Pumpkin and Cranberries.

-This lack of moisture means that is very dense in Protein and fat on a gram for gram basis.
+This lack of moisture means that it is very dense in Protein and fat on a gram-for-gram basis.
 As we mentioned earlier, high levels of protein can be critical to senior dogs who may struggle to absorb as easily as in their youth.

-Merrick is a regular on the shelves of many small chain and independent pet food retailers, and with a large selection of products, there is almost certainly one ideally suited for nearly all dogs.
+Merrick is a regular on the shelves of many small chains and independent pet food retailers, and with a large selection of products, there is almost certainly one ideally suited for nearly all dogs.

 These ingredients combine to give a very satisfactory proportion of protein, which is crucial to an aging dog who may struggle to absorb as much as they could in their youth.